Experimental distribution of entanglement with separable carriers

+The key requirement for quantum networking is the distribution of entanglement between nodes.
+Surprisingly, entanglement can be generated across a network without direct transfer---or \emph{communication}---of entanglement.
+In contrast to information gain, which cannot exceed the communicated information, the entanglement gain is bounded by the communicated quantum discord, a more general measure of quantum correlation that includes but is not limited to entanglement.
+Here, we experimentally entangle two communicating parties sharing three initially separable photonic qubits by exchange of a carrier photon that is unentangled with either party \emph{at all times}.
+We show that distributing entanglement with separable carriers is resilient to noise and in some cases becomes the only way of distributing entanglement through noisy environments.

-Communication is the exchange of physical systems aimed at establishing correlations between the communicating parties.
-In most circumstances we are interested in the total amount of correlations, {\it i.e.} the mutual information, between the sender and receiver~\cite{PhysRevA.72.032317}.
-Information theory can thus be used to make statements governing any communication process~\cite{Book.Cover.Thomas,Book.Nielsen.Chuang}.
-One of the most fundamental of them claims that the gain of information achieved by communicating parties cannot exceed the amount of information that is actually transmitted~\cite{Nature.461.1101,PhysRevLett.109.070501}.
-Beside agreeing fully with everyday experience, this adheres well with the expectation that in a communication protocol no form of correlation can be established without transmitting that kind of correlation.
+Communication is the exchange of physical systems aimed at establishing correlations between communicating parties.
+The total correlations are quantified by the mutual information established between the sender and receiver~\cite{PhysRevA.72.032317}, and information theory states that the gain in mutual information cannot exceed the amount of \emph{communicated} information~\cite{Nature.461.1101,PhysRevLett.109.070501}:

-Remarkably, quantum physics defies our intuition in this case too.
-As shown for the first time by Cubitt \emph{et al.}~\cite{PhysRevLett.91.037902}, quantum entanglement~\cite{RevModPhys.81.865}, which is a purely non-classical type of correlation enabling tasks such as quantum teleportation~\cite{PhysRevLett.70.1895}, secure cryptography~\cite{PhysRevLett.67.661}, improved communication complexity~\cite{RevModPhys.82.665}, and quantum dense coding~\cite{PhysRevLett.69.2881}, can be established between distant parties by exchanging a carrier system that, at all times, is not entangled with them.
+This statement holds true both in classical and quantum physics, but it does \emph{not} generalise to quantum entanglement~\cite{RevModPhys.81.865}.
+Entanglement is a purely nonclassical type of correlation enabling tasks such as quantum teleportation~\cite{PhysRevLett.70.1895}, secure cryptography~\cite{PhysRevLett.67.661}, improved communication complexity~\cite{RevModPhys.82.665}, and quantum dense coding~\cite{PhysRevLett.69.2881}.

-This result is particularly relevant for designing efficient methods to distribute entanglement across networks of non-interacting quantum systems~\cite{Nature.453.1023}.
-Two protocols have been identified to achieve this goal: the transfer of pre-available entanglement to chosen nodes of the network~\cite{PhysRevLett.92.013602,PhysRevLett.92.197901}, and the quantum communication scenario discussed above based on the exchange of a carrier quantum system.
-In the latter case, all the quantum algorithms relying on entanglement can actually be implemented without communicating any entanglement.

-In such a scenario, the gain in entanglement between communicating sites is bounded from above \cite{PhysRevLett.109.070501,PhysRevLett.108.250501} by the amount of communicated nonclassical correlations as measured by quantum discord~\cite{JPhysA.34.6899,PhysRevLett.88.017901}.
-Discord can be present also in separable states giving rise to the possibility of entanglement distribution via separable states.